-For individuals that are required to search for work, IWD uses profiling to select individuals to participate in Reemployment Services and Eligibility Assessment (RESEA).
-Profiling looks at a variety of factors such as occupation, industry, education, length of employment, wages, etc. Participants are selected within the first five paid weeks of their claim.
+We use profiling to select individuals who are required to look for work to participate in Reemployment Services and Eligibility Assessment (RESEA).
+We look at a variety of factors such as occupation, industry, education, length of employment, wages, etc. Participants are selected within the first five paid weeks of their claim.

-RESEA is designed to assure individuals are registered for work with IWD and to provide customized reemployment services.
-If selected, participation is mandatory as it is a condition of eligibility for UI benefits.
-Non-participation could result in a denial of benefits.
+RESEA is designed to assure that you are registered for work and to provide customized reemployment services.
+If selected, participation is mandatory and is a condition of eligibility for unemployment insurance benefits.
+If you do not participate, it could result in a denial of benefits.

-Participants will receive a letter informing the claimant where to report and what documents to bring.
-Participants must contact their RESEA Advisor prior to their scheduled appointment if they are unable to attend.
+You will receive a letter informing you where to report and what documents to bring.
+You must contact your RESEA Advisor prior to your scheduled appointment if you are unable to attend.
 Appointments may be rescheduled for justifiable cause.

-This program is an overall eligibility assessment review of a UI claim.
-The participants meet one-on-one with a RESEA Advisor to discuss:
+This program is an overall eligibility assessment review of your unemployment insurance claim.
+You meet one-on-one with a RESEA Advisor to:

-- benefits and requirements of the RESEA program including how non-participation can affect their UI benefits
+- Discuss benefits and requirements of the RESEA program including how non-participation can affect your unemployment insurance benefits

-- assess their UI eligibility and address any possible UI issues
+- Assess your unemployment insurance eligibility and address any possible issues

-- review the record keeping of claimant’s work searches and discuss their work search process
+- Review your work searches and discuss your work search process

-- review the claimant’s registration in IWorks to ensure that it is properly completed
+- Review your registration in IWorks to ensure that it is properly completed

-- schedule claimant for a IowaWORKS Center Orientation workshop
+- Schedule you for an IowaWORKS Center Orientation workshop

-- schedule claimant for National Career Readiness Certificate (NCRC) testing to be completed within 30 calendar days of RESEA assessment
+- Schedule you for one additional workshop of your choice to be completed within 30 calendar days of RESEA assessment

-- refer claimants to additional reemployment services/activities such as; resume writing, Future Ready Iowa, WIOA, ex-offenders services etc. when employment barriers exist
+- Refer you to additional reemployment services/activities such as: resume writing, Future Ready Iowa, WIOA, ex-offenders services, etc. when employment barriers exist

-Individuals attending school or a training course may apply for Training Extension Benefits (TEB) to receive an additional 26 weeks of benefits.
-TEB is available to individuals who:
+If you are attending school or a training course, you may apply for Training Extension Benefits (TEB) to receive an additional 26 weeks of benefits.
+TEB is available if you:

-- Meet the eligibility requirements for UI Benefits
+- Meet the eligibility requirements for unemployment insurance benefits

 - Are separated for one of the following reasons: